ashwinreddy/blog/_notes/Public/Irony.md

 ---
-title: "Irony"
+title: "irony"
 feed: hide
 ---

-Irony is a [[literary device]] wherein one says something they don't mean.
+irony is a [[literary device]] wherein one says something they don't mean.